Sitoh Yih Pin

-Sitoh Yih Pin (司徒宇斌 (Sītú Yǔbīn); born 2 December 1963) is a Singaporean retired politician.
+Sitoh Yih Pin (司徒宇斌 (Sītú Yǔbīn); born 2 December 1963) is a Singaporean diplomat and retired politician who currently serves as Singapore's Non-Resident High Commissioner to the Maldives.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Potong Pasir Single Member Constituency (SMC) between 2011 and 2025.

 An accountant by profession, Sitoh first entered electoral politics in the 2001 general election as the PAP candidate for Potong Pasir SMC; he lost to incumbent Chiam See Tong.

 Despite losing to Chiam again in the 2006 general election, Sitoh defeated Lina Loh, (Note: Also known as Lina Chiam.)
 Chiam's wife, in the 2011 general election, after her husband left to contest Bishan–Toa Payoh Group Representation Constituency (GRC).

 He retired from electoral politics at the 2025 general election.

 Career

 Accounting career

 Sitoh graduated from the National University of Singapore with a Bachelor of Accountancy in 1987.
 He is a registered chartered accountant in Singapore and Australia.
 Sitoh worked as an audit manager at KPMG before starting his own accounting firm, Nexia TS Public Accounting, in 1993.